 Please reference our system reqs for more information on the server specs for the Gateway.

 Task Details Stuck in Spinning

 The user moved the Gateway app to a new server.
 When they tried to update the Source Table and Target Table in the integration Task Details, the two fields kept spinning and it eventually timed out.

-Since the Gateway is moved to a new server, the data connection in the Gateway app will need to be updated to use the correct server and any fields that was changed.
-The data connection being used in the integration will need to be "refreshed" in Cloud as well.
+Since the Gateway is moved to a new server, the data connection in the Gateway app will need to be updated to use the correct server and any fields that were changed.
+The data connection used in the integration will need to be "refreshed" in Cloud as well.

 - Verify all the fields are correct, update any fields that need to be updated.
 Then click Save.